-- 1) Proximity to transit stations in line with planning policy direction, the greatest heights and densities are assigned nearest to the station, with a gradual downward transition as one moves away from the station. - 2) Size of parcel large sites (either existing or where logical land assemblies could feasibly occur) are generally assigned lower densities, even with close proximity to transit, as they are thought to be more likely to develop with on-site open spaces (thus bringing down the overall density of the site). - 3) Massing Study An examination of various sites in the Fairbanks PMTSA was conducted to determine appropriate development potential in the context of sites, and their relationship to the surrounding area.
+- 1. Proximity to transit stations in line with planning policy direction, the greatest heights and densities are assigned nearest to the station, with a gradual downward transition as one moves away from the station. - 2.
+Size of parcel and distance from low rise neighbourhoods large sites (either existing or where logical land assemblies could feasibly occur) that have sufficient depth and distance from Neighbourhoods designated properties can accommodate tower build forms with higher densities. - 3.
+Appropriateness of development based on the City's Eglinton Connects Corridor study.

-To support the determination of appropriate alternative minimum density, MHBC undertook a planning analysis which looked at approved and in-progress development applications, and the Eglinton Connects Corridor study work related to Toronto Official Plan Amendment 253.
-This analysis was focused around the Dufferin & Eglinton intersection.
+To support the determination of appropriate alternative minimum densities, planning analysis by Bousfields looked at approved and in-progress development applications and the Eglinton Connects corridor study work related to Toronto Official Plan Amendment 253.
+Analysis was focused around the Keele & Eglinton intersection.

-Below is the recommended minimum density mapping for Site and Area Specific Policy 675 Fairbank:
+Below is the recommended minimum density mapping for Site and Area Specific Policy 673 Keelesdale: